-I’m a full time yoga teacher with a passion for bringing yoga to everyone regardless of age, health or flexibility.
+I’m a full-time yoga teacher with a passion for bringing yoga to everyone regardless of age, health or flexibility.
 My own healing journey with yoga has helped me to understand from the inside out, what it is like to practise yoga with pain.
-In addition my in depth training and research has given me lots of tools which enable me to tailor make classes to your individual needs.
-Unlike many yoga teachers I was not blessed with a naturally strong, flexible, healthy body that can easily “do yoga”.
-I have instead practised to reduce tension, pain and poor posture which I now know is due to hyper mobility.
-I took my first class at sixth form college in 1988, from then on it became a necessity to continue as I felt so much better after practise.
+In addition, my in-depth training and research have given me lots of tools which enable me to tailor make classes to your individual needs.
+Unlike many yoga teachers, I was not blessed with a naturally strong, flexible, healthy body that can easily “do yoga”.
+I have instead practised in order to reduce tension, pain and poor posture, which I now know is due to hypermobility.
+I took my first class at sixth form college in 1988, from then on it became a necessity to continue as I felt so much better after practice.
 Yoga continues to be a huge support to me both physically and emotionally, I am still learning on a daily basis about how the magic of yoga, movement and mindfulness supports and nurtures our body, mind and emotions.

-As well as learning at college, I practiced at home avidly with the help of Iyengar’s Light on Yoga and a Lynn Marshall Yoga record (yes a yoga LP!) that I picked up in a charity shop.
-From this picture of Lynn, you can see that she is hyper mobile in her left elbow joint too. 🙂
+As well as learning at college, I practised at home avidly with the help of Iyengar’s Light on Yoga and a Lynn Marshall Yoga record (yes a yoga LP!) that I picked up in a charity shop.
+From this picture of Lynn, you can see that she is hypermobile in her left elbow joint too. 🙂

 Soon after this realisation, I came across Jenny Beeken and the Inner Yoga Trust.
-I loved her detailed instruction and her passion for yoga as a healing practise.
-In 2003 I took the 3 year training for the Teacher’s Foundation and Teacher’s Awareness Certificate.
+I loved her detailed instruction and her passion for yoga as a healing practice.
+In 2003 I took the 3-year training for the Teacher’s Foundation and Teacher’s Awareness Certificate.
 This in-depth training taught me a lot about myself and others and how yoga is such a relevant supportive practice for every body.
-In hindsight I am grateful that I waited to do this teacher training course.
+In hindsight, I am grateful that I waited to do this teacher training course.
 In my twenties, I simply didn’t have the maturity or life experience that the course demanded (at 31, I was the youngest person on the course).
-Through self reflection and group work we learned to use insight and intuition to teach yoga to students of varying ages, levels of fitness and flexibility.
-As a result my practice and teaching is sensitive and adaptable to every individual’s needs.
+Through self-reflection and group work we learned to use insight and intuition to teach yoga to students of varying ages, levels of fitness and flexibility.
+As a result, my teaching is sensitive and adaptable to every individual’s needs.
 The Inner Yoga Teacher Training is accredited by the British Wheel of Yoga (BWY) and REPs (Level 3), which demand the highest standard in yoga teacher training.
-In addition to regular teacher training I have also completed courses in Yoga Therapy, with the Yoga Biomedical Trust in conjunction with Yoga Campus.
+In addition to regular teacher training, I have also completed courses in Yoga Therapy, with the Yoga Biomedical Trust in conjunction with Yoga Campus.
 I’ve also learned from Julie Friedeberger who specialises in teaching yoga to people living with cancer and Alison Trewhela and Robin Munroe both highly regarded specialists in yoga for back care.

 Pregnancy, Post Natal and Mums and Bubs Training, Bliss Baby, November 2015

-I do not currently teach classes in pregnancy or post natal yoga but I love teaching students one to one, combined with my yoga therapy and back care knowledge this approach can offer a safe way for pregnant and post natal students to address back pain (and chronic pain) during and after pregnancy.
-Pregnant students from the second trimester onwards are welcome in all group classes (excepting Wednesday evenings) as long as they have a previous experience of yoga.
-For pregnant women who are new to yoga it is much better to go to a pregnancy yoga class.
+I do not currently teach classes in pregnancy or postnatal yoga but I love teaching students one to one, combined with my yoga therapy and back care knowledge this approach can offer a safe way for pregnant and postnatal students to address back pain (and chronic pain) during and after pregnancy.
+If you are in your second trimester and wish to come to Holistic Yoga class, the most suitable class is the Friday class.
+It is essential that you have previous experience of yoga.
+Pregnant women who are new to yoga, are advised to attend a pregnancy yoga class.

 This amazing course in neuro-muscular re-patterning helped me to deepen my understanding of movement and relieving pain and gave me loads of new tools for helping to relieve joint and muscle pain.